RPegoud/imdb_api/README.md

     - In the first time take the PATH of the main.py you cloned.

-    - After, right this line of code.
+    - After, write this line of code.

             streamlit run "PATH"